paepke/pyramid_epfl/docs/professional/binding_epfl.rst

         """
         The optional parameter "transaction" is needed when creating page_objects manually.
 So the transaction is not the same as the requests one.
+        The lazy_mode is setup here if the request is an ajax request and all events in it are requesting lazy_mode.
         """
         self.request = request
+        self.request.page = self
         self.page_request = PageRequest(request, self)
         self.response = epflclient.EPFLResponse(self)
-        self.components = odict()  # all registered components of this page
+        self.components = PageComponents(self)  # all registered components of this page

         if transaction:
             self.transaction = transaction

-        else:
+        if not hasattr(self, 'transaction'):
             self.transaction = self.__get_transaction_from_request()

-        self.setup_model()

-The class :class:`~solute.epfl.core.epflpage.PageRequest` is a wrapper to provide request data to components in a safe manner. :class:`~solute.epfl.core.epflclient.EPFLResponse` is another wrapper providing template parsing and handles any necessary extra content, like stylesheets or scripts. odict_ has been changed from the original variant out of collections to a new variant from collections2_ that offers better performance and most importantly inserting keys at specific positions.
+The class :class:`~solute.epfl.core.epflpage.PageRequest` is a wrapper to provide request data to components in a safe manner. :class:`~solute.epfl.core.epflclient.EPFLResponse` is another wrapper providing primarily template parsing, including dynamic extra content. odict_ has been changed from the original variant out of collections to a new variant from collections2_ that offers better performance and most importantly inserting keys at specific positions.
 The :class:`~solute.epfl.core.epfltransaction.Transaction` is initialized with the transaction id (tid) parameter from the request.
-Lastly the page model is setup, we'll discuss this later.

 Default Root Factory
 --------------------